EverythingSuckz/TG-FileStreamBot/README.md

 you may also add as many as bots you want. (max limit is not tested yet) `MULTI_TOKEN3`, `MULTI_TOKEN4`, etc.

+> **Warning**
-> Don't forget to add all these bots to the `BIN_CHANNEL`
+> Don't forget to add all these bots to the `BIN_CHANNEL` for the proper functioning

-### Optional Vars

--`HASH_LENGTH` : Set custom hash length for generated urls
-> **NOTE**: Hash length should be greater than 5 and less than 64.

-- `SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
-Flood wait exceptions requiring higher waiting times will be raised.
-Defaults to 60 seconds.

-- `WORKERS` : Number of maximum concurrent workers for handling incoming updates.
-> Defaults to `3`

-- `PORT` : The port that you want your webapp to be listened to.
-> Defaults to `8080`

-- `WEB_SERVER_BIND_ADDRESS` : Your server bind address.
-> Defaults to `0.0.0.0`

-- `NO_PORT` : (can be either `True` or `False`) If you don't want your port to be displayed.
-> You should point your `PORT` to `80` (http) or `443` (https) for the links to work.

-- `FQDN` :  A Fully Qualified Domain Name if present.
-> Defaults to `WEB_SERVER_BIND_ADDRESS`

-- `HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.

-- `KEEP_ALIVE`: If you want to make the server ping itself every `PING_INTERVAL` seconds to avoid sleeping.
-Helpful in PaaS Free tiers.
-> Defaults to `False`

-- `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (If you're on some PaaS).
-> Defaults to `1200` or 20 minutes.

-- `USE_SESSION_FILE` : Use session files for client(s) rather than storing the pyrogram sqlite db in the memory

 ## How to use the bot

+> **Warning**
-> :warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**
+> Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin

 `/start` : To check if the bot is alive or not.

-To get an instant stream link, just forward any media to the bot and boom, its fast af.
+To get an instant stream link, just forward any media to the bot and boom, the bot instantly replies a direct link to that Telegram media message.

-## faQ
+## FAQ

 - How long the links will remain valid or is there any expiration time for the links generated by the bot?
 > The links will will be valid as longs as your bot is alive and you haven't deleted the log channel.